How To Fix Dog Diarrhea: Effective Home Remedies, Prevention Tips & When To See A Vet

 - Goose poop –could lead to vomiting and diarrhea.

 You will likely have heard of the first 5 items as they are quite well-documented.
 However, from Spring till Fall, we find that goose poop is usually implicated though not widely known for causing diarrhea and/or vomiting in dogs.
+These tend to result in chronic diarrhea in dogs.

 Dog owners do not typically consider goose poop as the cause of their dog diarrhea or vomiting.
 Usually, dog owners consider their dog eating goose poop as a gross but harmless activity.